vendrhub/vendr-documentation/content/docs/core/1.0.0/key-concepts/discount-rules-and-rewards.md

 There are two types of Discount Rules in Vendr and these are:

-* **Order Discount Rules** - Determine whether a discount should apply to an Order, returning a simple Fulfilled/Unfulfilled status whether the Rule logic has been met.
+* **Order Discount Rules** - Determine whether a discount should apply to an Order, returning a Fulfilled/Unfulfilled status whether the Rule logic has been met.

-* **Order Line Discount Rules** - Determine whether a discount should apply to an Order Line within an Order, returning a simple Fulfilled/Unfulfilled status whether the Rule logic has been met.
+* **Order Line Discount Rules** - Determine whether a discount should apply to an Order Line within an Order, returning a Fulfilled/Unfulfilled status whether the Rule logic has been met.
 Where the status is Fulfilled, a list of all Order Lines that are fulfilled by this Rule are also returned.

 ### Example Custom Order Discount Rule Provider